table1/framework-site/content/collections/doc_guides/ai-assistants.md

 The canonical file is your source of truth.
 Choose one format as primary—Framework mirrors its content to other assistant files when sync hooks run.

 Options: `CLAUDE.md`, `AGENTS.md`, or `.github/copilot-instructions.md`

+By default, Framework creates `CLAUDE.md` even if you haven't listed assistants, so `ai_regenerate_context()` works immediately.
+Change the canonical file in settings if you prefer a different file.

 ## Context Templates